phpearth/docs/packages/pdf.md

----
-title: "How to work with PDF files in PHP?"
+# How to work with PDF files in PHP?
-updated: "October 5, 2014"
-permalink: "/faq/pdf/"
----

 In your application you will often need to create PDF files.
 For creating PDF files usage of [PHP's PDF functions](http://php.net/manual/en/book.pdf.php) is advised.